drewf24/world-airbnb/writeup/writeup.md

 ![](writeup_files/figure-gfm/lm_price_borough_aug-nomality-filtered-1.png)<!-- -->

-Using tidy to show the output for the linear model:

 | term                              |  estimate | p.value |
 | :-------------------------------- | --------: | ------: |
 | (Intercept)                       |   206.848 |   0.000 |